-We will also be presenting two honors:
+We also presented two honors:

-The Small Comforts Foundation, Ltd. will receive the Dr. R. Roy Coats Compassionate Care Award.
+The Small Comforts Foundation, Ltd. received the Dr. R. Roy Coats Compassionate Care Award.
 This award is given to a caregiver or group of caregivers/agency, for consistently providing exceptional, compassionate care to Hospicare patients, allowing them to live their lives as fully as possible.
 Small Comforts is a local non-profit foundation “dedicated to funding and administering programs to raise the morale and or quality of life for people of all ages living with chronic illness.”
 Our Hospicare patients have been beneficiaries of Small Comforts compassion and generosity many times over the past 13 years.
 Some of the items they have funded include air conditioners for patients who didn’t have AC in their homes; a juicer so a patient could have fresh, nourishing juice; and warming gloves for a patient’s arthritic hands.